nclowell/RAD_scallops/Seminar/goodenough.md

 - Share changes frequently
 - Create, maintain, and use a checklist for saving and sharing changes to the project
 - Store each project in a folder that is mirroried off the researcher's working machine

+#### Manuscripts
+- Either single master copy with rich text like Google Doc, or text-based doc under version control in LaTeX or Markdown, etc